deenacsc/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

-This document attempts to provide guidelines (or coding standards if you like) for coding in C# 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 7.1, 7.2 or 7.3 that are both useful and pragmatic.
+This document attempts to provide C# coding guidelines that are both useful and pragmatic.

 ## 1.2.
 Why would you use this document?